vinniciuscastro/vinniciuscastro/README.md

 ## 🚀 About Me

-Senior Software Engineering Student | Passionate About Quality Assurance | Seeking Full-Time Opportunities
+Senior Software Engineering New Grad | Passionate About Quality Assurance | Seeking Full-Time Opportunities

-I'm a senior student at Brigham Young University - Idaho, majoring in Software Engineering with an emphasis on Quality Assurance.
+I'm a newly graduated student from Brigham Young University - Idaho, majoring in Software Engineering with an emphasis on Quality Assurance.

 Throughout my academic journey, I have participated in and created Python, C#, JavaScript, and SQL projects.
 I have also written CMM plans, testing reports, and risk mitigation plans.